Table of Contents

 3. Make space for students to process after a tragedy

-More than anything, students will need to talk after a tragedy, and also during a difficult ongoing event (e.g., COVID-19, war in Ukraine).
+More than anything, students will need to talk after a tragedy, and also during a difficult ongoing event (e.g., Israel-Hamas war, war in Ukraine).
 They’ll need peer support, as well as faculty, staff, and college administrators to listen empathically as they express their feelings and concerns.

-For more initiatives higher education can use to support students during a crisis, watch the panel discussion on Gen Ztressed: Student Mental Health in the New Now.
-Hear from higher education experts from Vector Solutions, The Claremont Colleges, The Healthy Minds Network, and The Jed Foundation (JED) on how to create a college campus environment that promotes mental well-being, and can help students navigate the compounding stress of the pandemic, war abroad, violence, and more.
+For more initiatives higher education can use to support students during a crisis, visit the TimelyCare resource center to learn how to create a college campus environment that promotes mental well-being, and can help students navigate the compounding stress of the pandemic, war abroad, violence, and more.

 The role of 24/7 care during a tragedy